-When you take out a mortgage, you make a monthly payment to the lender, and that is an amortization payment.
-A part of the payment covers the interest due on the loan, and the remainder of the payment goes to reduce the principal amount owed.
-Interest is computed on the current amount owed and thus will become progressively smaller as the principal is decreased.
-In the beginning, you will be making large interest payments and small payments to the principal.
-As time goes on, you will reduce the principal to the point that you haven't got much to pay in interest, and so your payment covers mostly the principal.
+When a borrower takes out a mortgage, car loan, or personal loan, they usually make monthly payments to the lender; these are some of the most common uses of amortization.
+A part of the payment covers the interest due on the loan, and the remainder of the payment goes toward reducing the principal amount owed.
+Interest is computed on the current amount owed and thus will become progressively smaller as the principal decreases.
+It is possible to see this in action on the amortization table.

-- Workforce in place (that is, current employees, including their experience, education, and training)
+- The workforce in place (current employees, including their experience, education, and training)

 - Business books and records, operating systems, or any other information base, including lists or other information concerning current or prospective customers

-- A customer-based intangible, including customer base and relationships with customers
+- Customer-based intangibles, including customer bases and relationships with customers

-- A supplier-based intangible (the value of future purchases due to relationships with vendors)
+- Supplier-based intangibles, including the value of future purchases due to existing relationships with vendors

-- A license, permit, or other right granted by a governmental unit or agency (including issuances and renewals)
+- Licenses, permits, or other rights granted by governmental units or agencies (including issuances and renewals)

-- A contract for the use of, or a term interest in, any item in this list.
+- Contracts for the use of or term interests in any items on this list